yeonwoo818/aix_dl.github.io/README.md

    [Motivation: why are you doing this?]

-   [What do you wnat to see at the end?]
+   [What do you want to see at the end?]

 2. DATASETS